Student Success Act: Debate and discussion

 The Student Success Act was primarily supported by Republicans.
 The Republicans argued that the reduction of federal programs and government metrics are necessary to give the states more control over their own education systems.
 Republicans contended that state and local officials are in a better position than the federal government to decide what their students need.
 They also argued that parents would take better care of their children than bureaucrats from the United States Department of Education.

 The Student Success Act did not receive very much support from Democrats.
 Although many Democrats concurred with Republicans that the No Child Left Behind Act needed to be reformed, they thought that the Student Success Act loosen the standards too much.
 Rep. Jared Polis (D-CO) argued against the bill, because if the Student Success Act becomes law, "state's wouldn't even be required to set performance targets based on student growth, proficiency or graduation rates...
 Effectively, it would allow states to define success down simply to make themselves of their districts look good.
-Some Democrats also argued against the bill because they feared it would give the states freedom to ignore special needs students, as well as those just starting to learn English.
+Some Democrats also argued against the bill because they feared it would give the states freedom to ignore students in special education, as well as those just starting to learn English.

 The bill is opposed by some teachers unions because it promotes charter schools.

 It is also opposed by some conservatives who fear that the bill will ultimately reduce parental control of their children's education and will impair religious freedom by giving states more control over private schools.